Table of Contents#

 We must let God and His Word decide what “infallible/inerrant” means, and take off our modern, scientifically bent glasses that distort our interpretation of Scripture, and often forces us to narrow-mindedly focus on single passages of Scripture rather than considering the whole of it.

-Progressive Revelation in Church History
+Progressive Revelation in Church History#

 The idea that God “progressively” revealed Himself over time, and was in some way “hidden” in the OT is not some new idea, but actually has been taught from the church fathers till now.
+Many Christians, including myself, have wrestled with God’s Word in the Old Testament, because God seems to appear more wrathful, vengeful, and angry than Jesus Christ.
+The Church has wrestled with this question before.

-Justin Martyr and Irenaeus believed that some OT law was given to accommodate people’s hard hearts.2 Origen once compared Scripture to a ladder that ends with Christ,3 and that God spoke to ancient Israel the way a parent does with their child or baby, not using “grown-up” language but baby-talk, since their maturity in righteousness presumably demanded it in order for them to hear God.4 Basil the Great also taught that God revealed Himself incrementally over time in order to accommodate humanity’s inability to properly hear.5
+Origen once compared Scripture to a ladder that ends with Christ,3 and that God spoke to ancient Israel the way a parent does with their child or baby, not using “grown-up” language but baby-talk.4 Basil the Great also taught that God revealed Himself incrementally over time in order to accommodate humanity’s inability to properly hear.5 The implication is that God’s word in the OT reflects God’s strategy to speak to an ancient people that doesn’t reflect His full nature, because Israel was not yet ready for full maturity, similar to how young toddlers sometimes need to be harshly spoken to more often than adults.

 The art of medicine remains the same and quite unchanged, but it changes its prescriptions for the sick, since the state of their health changes.
 So the divine providence remains entirely without change, but comes to the aid of mutable creatures in various ways, and commands or forbids certain things at different times according to the different stages of their disease…6